mozilla/extension-workshop/documentation/develop/temporary-installation-in-firefox.md

 ## Limitations

-Temporary installation of an extension doesn’t fully mimic the behavior of a signed extension.
+The temporary installation of an extension doesn’t fully mimic the behavior of a signed extension.
 For example, if the extension makes installation time permission requests, these are not displayed as part of the temporary installation process.
 Also, features, such as local storage, persist even if the extension is removed and the browser restarted.

-For information on how to address these situations, see [Test permission requests](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/Test_permission_requests) and [Testing persistent and restart features.](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/Testing_persistent_and_restart_features)
+For information on how to address these situations, see [Test permission requests](/documentation/develop/test-permission-requests/) and [Testing persistent and restart features.](/documentation/develop/testing-persistent-and-restart-features/)

 {% endcapture %}
 {% include modules/one-column.html